ryanlonergan/ryanlonergan.github.io/index.md

   <br><br>

   Through my work, I have gained <strong>skills and proficiency</strong> with machine learning and have aptitude with various supervised and unsupervised algorithms.
-I primarily code in Python, but am also highly familiar with other languages, like SQL or R, and specialized software, like Excel or Tableau.
+I primarily code in Python, but am also highly familiar with other languages, like SQL and R, as well as specialized software, like Excel and Tableau.
 Beyond data science, I also have competency in a multitude of areas including cloud architecture, optimization, project management, statistics, and web development.

   <br><br>